 Treatment of moderate-to-severe depression

-- Offer antidepressant medication combined with high-intensity psychological treatment (CBT or interpersonal therapy (IPT)).
-For an individual with a chronic health problem and moderate depression, this should be high-intensity psychological treatment alone in the first instance.
+- Offer antidepressant medication combined with high-intensity psychological treatment (CBT or interpersonal therapy (IPT) or behavioural couples therapy where relevant).
+(For an individual with a chronic health problem and moderate depression, this should be high-intensity psychological treatment alone in the first instance.)

-- Electroconvulsive therapy (ECT) may be used to gain fast and short-term improvement of severe symptoms after all other treatment options have failed, or when the situation is thought to be life-threatening.
+- Electroconvulsive therapy (ECT) is occasionally used by specialists to gain fast and short-term improvement of severe symptoms after all other treatment options have failed, or when the situation is thought to be life-threatening.

 - What sort of antidepressant?
 Selective serotonin reuptake inhibitors (SSRIs) are used as first-line antidepressants in routine care because they are as effective as tricyclic antidepressants and less likely to be discontinued because of side-effects; also because they are less toxic in overdose.